danielsialm/PortfolioResearch/readme.md

-used to indicate where information is missing either by whole columns or individual cells in the table also indicates which pages to skip over in the pdf also indicates which portfolios are missing type information (typeID)
+used to indicate where information is missing either by whole columns or individual cells in the table also indicates which pages to skip over in the pdf also indicates which portfolios are missing type information (typeID) also indicates how account information is set up

 ### output_pages
 outputs each individual (not-ignored) page read from the pdf into a text file